John W. Leonard: World War II

-Personal Life and Death
+Personal life and death

 Leonard's father, Dennis, was a train engineer involved in a March 1916 train accident in Amherst, Ohio, which left 27 dead and 47 injured.
 While not at fault for the accident and escaping physical injuries-despite Leonard and his fireman having to break out of their overturned locomotive-he suffered from severe mental health issues following the incident.
-He was deeply affected by the gruesome scene he witnessed, ultimately passing away several months later, in August 1916.
+He was deeply affected by the gruesome scene he witnessed, ultimately dying several months later, in August 1916.

 Leonard would credit Dwight D. Eisenhower for introducing him to his future wife, Eileen O'Brien.
 The couple would marry in April 1918 and would stay together until Leonard's death in 1974, having three children.
 He would ultimately retire from the Army in 1952 after nearly 40 years of service at the rank of lieutenant general.
 Upon retirement, he would reside in San Antonio, Texas.
 He would pass away in Fort Sam Houston on his way to Brooke Army Medical Center on October 26, 1974, due to atherosclerosis.
-Leonard is interred at Arlington National Cemetery, where he lies with his wife following her passing in 1990.
+Leonard is interred at Arlington National Cemetery, where he lies with his wife following her death in 1990.